The Search for the Self-Moving Case

 Another area where automation can make huge strides is in firm management.
 These tools are often in demand by attorneys who dove deep into case law in school but received scant training on the actual work of running a law firm.

 One great example is the automatic settlement calculator.
 When you receive new financial information about your client, Filevine updates your disbursal sheet in real-time.
-The calculator factors in medical reductions, and can show you and your client the results of various payment and reduction scenarios.
+The calculator factors in medical deductions, and can show you and your client the results of various payment and reduction scenarios.

 This kind of information is crucial in determining whether and when to settle a case, and when to keep fighting.